-Nutrition, Lighting, & Herd Health Plans Nutrition Plan A Nutrition Plan must be available at the main office.
-This plan includes: ☐ Certification or proof that the diet has been developed in consultation with a qualified dairy nutritionist OR in consultation with a veterinarian or other qualified individual using commercially mixed feed.
-Demonstration that the diet conforms to the following requirements (such as a letter from the dairy nutritionist/ other qualified individual or other evidence which confirms the following): ☐ The diets for each age group have been developed in accordance ☐ Yes with the nutritional guidelines provided by the most recently /10 M8 No published National Research Council (NRC) standards: N/A Feedstuffs do not contain ruminant-derived protein sources with the exception of milk and milk products: ☐ Growth hormones/ promoters are not used as additives to the feed in the stated formulation for the stated producer; and ☐ In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer, except and unless for permitted therapeutic reasons as prescribed by an attending veterinarian and as documented in the Herd Health Plan.
+Nutriti ion, Lighting, & Herd Health Plans Nutrition Plan A Nutrition Plan must be available at the main office.
+This plan includes: Certification or proof that the diet has been developed in consultation with a qualified dairy nutritionist OR in consultation with a veterinarian or other qualified individual using commercially mixed feed.
+Demonstration that the diet conforms to the following requirements (such as a letter from the dairy nutritionist/ other qualified individual or other evidence which confirms the following): M8 ☐ The diets for each age group have been developed in accordance with the nutritional guidelines provided by the most recently published National Research Council (NRC) standards; ☐ Yes ☐ No ☐ N/A /10 Feedstuffs do not contain ruminant-derived protein sources with the exception of milk and milk products; Growth hormones/ promoters are not used as additives to the feed in the stated formulation for the stated producer ; and In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer , except and unless for permitted therapeutic reasons as prescribed by an attending veterinarian and as documented in the Herd Health Plan.
 The Nutrition Plan must also include specifications for: A diet which is adjusted as appropriate to the animals' age and breed in order to promote balanced nutrition.
-In all cases, nutritional maintenance through feeding of quality forage, mineral concentrates, etc. must be provided as necessary to maintain good health. ☐ Yes M9 /3 No Changes in the type and quantity of feed must be introduced gradually in order to limit the risks of digestive problems such as acidosis.
-N/A Adult cattle must be provided with a supplemental source of fiber as necessary to promote rumination.
+In all cases, nutritional maintenance through feeding of quality forage, mineral concentrates, etc. must be provided as necessary to maintain good health. ☐ Yes M9 ☐ Changes in the type and quantity of feed must be introduced gradually in order to limit the risks of digestive problems such as acidosis. □ No □ N/A /3 Adult cattle must be provided with a supplemental source of fiber as necessary to promote rumination.
 The fiber must be of such quality and length as to stimulate rumination and help avoid acidosis by aiding in proper digestion.
-The Nutrition Plan must also include: Feed records that have been retained for at least one year, including: ☐ Identification of feed mill and whether major or minor source of feed: Yes and M10 No /3 Feed constituents/ feed concentrates (minerals/amino acids, etc.) N/A used at each site.
-A written record of the feed ingredients, and the inclusion rate of compound feeds and feed supplements.